smaximov/dry-rb.org/source/gems/dry-monads/1.0/do-notation.html.md

 ### Transaction safety

-Under the hood, `Do` uses exceptions to halt unsuccessful operations, this can be slower if you are dealing with unsuccessful paths a lot, but usually, this is not an issue.
+Under the hood, `Do` uses `throw`/`catch` to halt unsuccessful operations, this can be slower if you are dealing with unsuccessful paths a lot, but usually, this is not an issue.
 Check out [this article](https://www.morozov.is/2018/05/27/do-notation-ruby.html) for actual benchmarks.

 One particular reason to use exceptions is the ability to make code transaction-friendly.
 In the example above, this piece of code is not atomic: